 Joan Chang is an assistant policy researcher at RAND and a Ph.D candidate at the Pardee RAND Graduate School.
-Her research interests include science and healthcare, technology and AI, public health and emergency preparedness, energy and resources, and diplomacy and international relations.
-At RAND she has contributed to research on timely acess to health care services, public safety, and aftercare for vulnerable populations.
+Her research interests include science and technology policy, health care services, and public health preparedness.
+At RAND she has contributed to research on improving access to health care services, public safety, and aftercare for vulnerable populations.

-Prior to joining RAND, Chang studied perceptions of rural healthcare in south India through the UCSF Institute of Global Health Sciences and researched health care policy, with an emphasis on vulnerable populations, at the Johns Hopkins Bloomberg School of Public Health.
-She served as an advisor at Chemists Without Borders and helped create partnerships for clean drinking water in Bangladesh, investigated X-ray nanotechnology for clinical applications at UC Davis CalEPR Center, and examined dietary metabolism and microchip genotype screening at UC Berkeley, where she studied physical chemistry and languages.
-Previously, she volunteered in emergency response, crisis counseling, and community fundraising.
+Prior to joining RAND, she studied health care in rural India with UCSF Institute of Global Health Sciences and researched U.S. health care policy at the Johns Hopkins Bloomberg School of Public Health.
+She served as an advisor for Chemists Without Borders where she helped build partnerships for clean water in Bangladesh, examined X-ray nanotechnology for clinical applications at UC Davis CalEPR Center, and researched dietary metabolism and microchip screening at UC Berkeley where she studied physical chemistry and languages.
+Previously she volunteered in local emergency response training, crisis counseling, and community fundraising.
+She studied, worked, or volunteered in language teaching, health care services, and social services in Taiwan, Japan, Peru, India, and the U.S.

 Joan Chang, Ryan D. Taylor, R. Andrew Davidson, Arjun Sharmah, Ting Guo, "Electron Paramagnetic Resonance Spectroscopy Investigation of Radical Production by Gold Nanoparticles in Aqueous Solutions Under X‑ray Irradiation," Journal of Physical Chemistry A, 120(18), 2016